top of page

 Is this how other people feel?
 People who have glands in their mouth that work?
 And I picture my husband sipping raspberry iced tea.
 Does he have this ocean of water inside his mouth at all times?

-Opening my mouth to witness a strange sight, I view it through a mirror.
-Saliva, so much that it bubbles and runs over my tongue, river rivulets that bubble and stream across dry dirt.
-My tongue still feels dry and sunburned.
-The light shines on a tiny, clear bubble in my mouth!
+Opening my mouth to witness a strange sight through a mirror.
+Saliva, so much that it bubbles and runs over my tongue, river rivulets that stream across dry dirt.
+My tongue still feels dry and sunburned, but the light shines on a tiny, clear bubble in my mouth!

 What will happen next?
 Is Sjogren's gone?

-But the saliva is going down easily, so that's helping my central nervous system relax, and I realize that I am indeed not going to drown.
+Saliva is going down easily.
+That's helping my central nervous system relax, and I realize that I am indeed not going to drown.

 My esophagus is starting to feel moisturized.
 But I still have a dry spot just below the base of my tongue.
 Right before the lung opening starts.